-Step 2: Distribute the poem and reproducible 1.
+Step 2: Distribute the copies of "Ode to Pablo's Tennis Shoes" and "Ode to Pablo's Tennis Shoes" Reproducible to all students.
 Have students read the poem silently and then in pairs or small groups.
 Pick at least two volunteers to read the poem to the entire class.

-Step 3: Display the Response Sheet 1 transparency on the overhead and ask to students to answer the questions in their notebook.
+Step 3: Display the "Ode to Pablo's Tennis Shoes" Response Sheet on the overhead or projector and ask to students to answer the questions in their notebook.

-Step 4: Now, review the poetic terms from the same transparency and have students write the terms and definitions in their notebooks.
+Step 4: Review the poetic terms from the same Response Sheet.
+Have students write the terms and definitions in their notebooks.

-Step 6: Now, using Reproducible 1, have students reread the poem.
-They will now write what they learned about Pablo in the left column and write down evidence from the poem that supports their statements in the right column.
+Step 7: Have students write what they learned about Pablo in the left column and write down evidence from the poem that supports their statements in the right column.

-The completeness of the notebook answers to Response Sheet 1 and listed poetic terms and definitions will be reviewed.
-Teacher observation of student participation will also be noted.
+The completeness of students' notebook answers to the "Ode to Pablo's Tennis Shoes" Response Sheet questions and listed poetic terms and definitions will be reviewed.
+Observation of student participation should also be noted.

 - What part of this lesson was most interesting to the students?

 - Are most of them engaged in the lesson?